jpasqua/WebThing/README.md

 * Taking sensor readings (e.g. weather conditions)
 * Controlling something in the physical world (e.g. a power switch)
 * Providing an interface for data (e.g. an internet-connected clock, stock ticker, sensor status, or status of another service).
-The interface may be given via an attached display, a web interface, or some other means,
+The interface may be given via an attached display, a web interface, or some other means.

 In all cases, the *thing* needs a way of getting connected to WiFi and configuring other basic settings. `WebThing` provides this capability and it also provides an extensible framework to add new web content including new pages and new menu items.